djalbat/the-occam-user-manual/content/understanding-grammars/tokenising-content-with-lexers.md

 As well as picking out verious types of tokens, lexers distinguish between two kinds of token, namely significant and non-significant ones.
 Significant tokens will be picked up by the parser further down the line whereas non-significant tokens are largely ignored.
-There are subtleties in this, however, which we will come to later on.
+There are subtleties in this, however, which will be covered later on.
 One worth mentioning now is that end of line tokens can be either significant or non-significant depending on the particular lexer's configuration.

 Unlike a lexer's in-built rules, its user defined rules are defined by so-called lexical entries in JSON form.